The Market Hall – The Metropole Theatre.

 In September 1912 the “Stage” newspaper published an advertisement on the Barto Brothers.
 The Barto Brothers had appeared at the Metropole Theatre, Abertillery the previous week.
 The comedy duo included Mr Arthur Stanley Jefferson (Stan Laurel), they began a tour as the Barto Brothers with a show called the “Rum’uns of Rome”.
 They later toured the United Kingdom and performed at Abertillery (as seen above).
 The tour didn’t go down too well and Mr Arthur Stanley Jefferson was offered a place back in America, he accepted and returned to the States in October 1912, became known as Stan Laurel and the rest is history.

-On Monday May 19th 1913, a Kinemacolor movie documentary film was shown at the Metropole Theatre.
+On Monday 19th of May 1913, a Kinemacolor movie documentary film was shown at the Metropole Theatre.
 The documentary was shown over six nights and featured – The Delhi of Dunbar, the Investiture of the Prince of Wales at Carnarvon, the construction of the Panama Canal, a visit to the Pyramids, scenes of Flowers and Animals, Military scenes, the Balkan War and Comedy and Dramatics.
 The film was classed as educational and was a first of its kind shown at this time.